ODK Aggregate provides a ready-to-deploy server and data repository to:

 To run on ODK Aggregate on a Linux micro-instance on the Amazon Web Services EC2 infrastructure, see Aggregate AWS Install.

 - Submitted data, once in ODK Aggregate, can be viewed, exported, mapped and deleted.
-You can add users and grant different access permissions to individual users through the Site Admin / Permissions page.

 - Refer to the inline help in ODK Aggregate (near the login button) for more detailed instructions.